ainsleyc/configs/README.md

 * Install silversearcher-ag
 * Redirect .bash_profile to .bashrc
   * http://www.joshstaiger.org/archives/2005/07/bash_profile_vs.html
-* Symlink to .bashrc from github
+* source .bashrc from github
 * Symlink to .agignore from github
 * Symlink to .gitconfig from github
 * Symlink to .tmux.conf from github